IangolaAndri/Bloom-of-Memories/README.md

 Generative oil painting driven by colour data extracted from photographs.
 750 paint daubs rendered in p5.js.
 No photographs are displayed, only the colours they carried.

+Example from local dataset
 ![Bloom of Memories](preview01.png)

+Example from Unsplash Lite dataset
 ![Bloom of Memories](preview02.png)

 ---